Justparthi/justparthi/README.md

 ---

 <div align="center">
-  <i style="font-family: 'Inter', sans-serif; font-weight: 300;">⚡ "Code is like humor.
+  <i style="font-family: 'Fira Code', monospace; font-weight: 300;">⚡ "Code is like humor.
 When you have to explain it, it's bad." – Cory House</i>
 </div>